Bio

 Photos by Dr. Sarah Vincent

-I work as a Clinical Associate Professor in the Department of Philosophy at SUNY: University at Buffalo.
+I work as a Clinical Associate Professor and the Director of Undergraduate Studies in the Department of Philosophy at SUNY: University at Buffalo.
 Though my focus is on exceptional teaching, I have a number of research interests that inform the courses I develop or teach.
 My research primarily pursues intersections between the philosophy of cognitive science and moral psychology, most especially regarding nonhuman animals and neurodivergent persons.
 Additionally, I am interested in both aesthetics and the metaphysics of death.

-When I’m not philosophizing, I enjoy spending time with my husband and our cats, reading memoirs, learning more about surrealist art, and taking photographs of pigeons and ducks.
+When I’m not philosophizing, I enjoy spending time with my husband and our cats, reading memoirs, helping friends with interior design challenges, and taking photographs of pigeons and ducks.